Ans van Dijk: Trial and execution

 After the war, she was arrested at a friend's home in Rotterdam on 20 June 1945, and charged with 23 counts of treason.
-On 24 February 1947, she tried before the Special Court in Amsterdam.
+On 24 February 1947, she was tried before the Special Court in Amsterdam.
 She pleaded guilty on all counts, explaining that she only acted out of self-preservation.
 However, her superior, Willy Lages, had previously described van Dijk as eager to do her job, for which she was paid for every person she helped find.
 A request by her attorney for a psychiatric evaluation was refused by the Court.
 She was sentenced to death.
 She appealed the conviction, but in September 1947 the Special Court of Appeals confirmed her sentence.
 Her request for a royal pardon was rejected by Queen Wilhelmina.

 On 14 January 1948 she was executed by firing squad at Fort Bijlmer in the Weesperkarspel municipality (now the Bijlmermeer district of the city of Amsterdam).
 The night before her execution she was baptized and joined the Catholic Church.
 She was the only woman to be executed in the Netherlands for crimes committed during the German occupation.